project-serum/serum-dex-ui/README.md

 Run `yarn` to install dependencies, then run `yarn start` to start a development server or `yarn build` to create a production build that can be served by a static file server.

 See the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) for other commands and options.

+## Referral fees for GUI hosters

+If you are publically hosting an UI and use this codebase (directly or indirectly) you can collect referral fees when your users trade through your UI.
+To do so fill in your addresses in the root `.env` file and recompile the UI.
+NOTE: if you do not recompile your referral addresses will not be used.